-It is unrealistic to support hard real-time communications in a WSN due to communication errors resulting from the unreliable and time-varying characteristics of wireless channels [1].
-To increase the reliability of data transmission, the acknowledgment and retransmission mechanisms can be employed.
-Both mechanisms are natively supported by the IEEE 802.15.4 standard [9].
+IEEE 802.15.4 standard supports acknowledgment and retransmission mechanisms to minimize the influence of the communication errors coming from the unreliable and time-varying characteristics of wireless channels.
 Note that the maximum number of retransmissions must be bounded, otherwise, the analysis will not be possible.
-Given a channel error rate, this simulation study shows how the maximum number of retransmissions (parameter macMaxFrameRetries [9]) impacts the reliability of data transmission, the energy consumption of the nodes and the end-to-end communication delay, in a way that improving the one may degrade the others.
-The configuration parameters of each cluster are obtained directly from the TDCS tool [10].
-Table 2 presents a part of the TDCS tool's output, namely the configuration parameters of clusters 1,2 and 3 from the simulation scenario (Fig. 1) assuming unacknowledged transmission (i.e. macMaxFrameRetries = 0).
+The purpose of this section is to show how the maximum number of retransmissions (parameter macMaxFrameRetries [5]) impacts the reliability of data transmission, the energy consumption of the nodes and the end-to-end communication delay, using the simulation study based on the IEEE 802.15.4/ZigBee Opnet simulation model.
+The configuration parameters of each cluster are obtained directly from the TDCS scheduling tool [19].
+Table 2 presents a part of the scheduling tool's output, namely the configuration parameters of clusters 1,2 and 3 from the simulation scenario (Fig. 1 explained in Section 6.1) assuming unacknowledged transmission (i.e. macMaxFrameRetries = 0).

-cluster ВО so StartTime GTS device GTS length GTS direction GTS starting slot
+cluster BO SO StartTime GTS device GTS length GTS direction GTS starting slot

-cluster 1 6 2 0.0 R_2 1 transmit 7
+cluster 1 6 2 0.0 $R_2$ 1 transmit 7

-R_3 1 transmit 8
+$R_3$ 1 transmit 8

-R_4 2 transmit 9
+$R_4$ 2 transmit 9

-R_2 2 receive 11
+$R_2$ 2 receive 11

-R_3 1 receive 13
+$R_3$ 1 receive 13

-R_4 2 receive 14
+$R_4$ 2 receive 14

-cluster 2 6 1 0.75168 R_5 2 transmit 11
+cluster 2 6 1 0.75168 $R_5$ 2 transmit 11

-R_5 3 receive 13
+$R_5$ 3 receive 13

-cluster 3 6 0 0.65952 R_6 2 transmit 8
+cluster 3 6 0 0.65952 $R_6$ 2 transmit 8

-R_7 2 transmit 10
+$R_7$ 2 transmit 10

-R_6 4 receive 12
+$R_6$ 4 receive 12

 Table 2.
-The configuration parameters of clusters 1, 2 and 3 obtained by the TDCS tool.
+The configuration parameters of clusters 1, 2 and 3 assuming unacknowledged transmission.